- Equestrian Facility

 Scholarships and Bursaries now available

 The Manitoba Foundation for Sports (MFFS) scholarships, Coaching Manitoba bursaries, and Fleming Family Hockey Coach scholarship applications are now available online for review.
 Please review each application to find your best fit.
-All applications are due by Friday, May 18, 2018.

 Check this link for more information